jennguyen1/nhuyhoa/_posts/2016-01-31-ML-Neural-Networks.md

 # Forward Propagation
 Forward propagation starts at the input layer and proceeds through the layers to obtain the final result.

-For the example in the model above, we calculate <br>
+For the example in the model above, calculate <br>
 $$a_1^{(1)} = g(x^T\theta_1^{(1)})$$ <br>
 $$a_2^{(1)} = g(x^T\theta_2^{(1)})$$<br>
 $$h(x) = a_1^{(2)} = g((a^{(1)})^T\theta_1^{(2)})$$